2020-07-15

 Haelga!
 Now that's a good idea, because a woman with her lifestyle is bound to know many people's intimate secrets that might help keep them in line when necessary.
 However, her loyalties are entirely uncertain, as well as her interest in this kind of work.
 Well, there are many more subtle points worth considering, but I guess I'd better not bore you any more with all that politics.

-Madesi and I leave the house well before midnight, so Lydia can use it with Maul a little later.
+Madesi and I leave the house well before midnight, so Lydia will be able to use it with Maul a little later.
 I stroll to the orphanage and talk a little with Constance.
 Then I return to the market square and chat with the streetwalker Lavinia until I realize she's actually working now and my presence might discourage men from approaching her, so I walk on.
 I meet up with Jenassa and Jordis and we examine the back alleys we've never ventured into so far.
 But for the patrolling guards, they look ideal places for robbing people careless enough to go there alone.

 At quarter to 3 at night, we enter the palace.
 Maul is gone by now, of course.
 I show the guards General Tullius's order for the Black-Briar family's arrest.
 I learn that several of the imp guards are actually locals and know only too well what kind of a person Maven is.
 Far from making any trouble, they are eager to assist me, but I order them to stay downstairs and make sure everything is quiet.
 We don't want the court wizard Wylandriah to be disturbed in her sleep.
 That gets a grin out of them.